JWT890/Zeek-ELK-Stack-Lab/README.md

 For the network go to file or tools and go to the host only network networks section and click on create which will create a new network for this home lab.
 Take note of the IPv4 address and mask for later and click to enable DHCP server.
 Additionally, create a NATNetworkforInternet for the NAT Network as indeeded for Internet purposes.

 Second step is to create the VMs needed for the Lab: ELK, Zeek, and Client.
 For ELK you will need a Ubuntu Server instance along with Zeek, for the Client you will need a Kali Linux VM.
 Elastic Stack VM: 128 MB of Video Memory, Ubuntu Server 24 iso, Base Memory of 8192 MB, adapter 1 to the Nat Network created, and adapter 2 to the created host-only adapter.
+For hard disk do 50 or more gigs.
 Zeek Sensor VM: 128 MB of Video Memory, Unbuntu Server 24 iso, Base Memory of 4096 MB, adpater 1 to the Nat Network created, and adapter 2 is to the created host-only adpater.
 For adapter 2, set promiscuous mode to allow all.
+For hard disk do 30 gigs.
 Clinet VM: 128 MB of Video Memory, Kali Linux iso, Base Memory of 4096 MB, adapter 1 to the Host-Only Network created, and adapter 2 to the Nat Network created.
+For hard disk do 40 or so gigs.